-Research activities this year have focused on indoor air quality and productivity in offices, the effects of a personal ventilation control system on comfort and performance; ergonomic design considerations for healthcare information technologies; on new ways of working including sit-stand working; on green ergonomics and health and comfort issues in LEED certtified buildings; the impact of ergonomic office products on comfort and health including the ergonomic design of computer mice, sit-stand workstations and environmental design factor that impact workplace creativity; and the benefits of a proactive ergonomics program.
+Research activities this year have focused on ergonomic design considerations for the implementation of healthcare information technologies; on new ways of working including sit-stand working; on green ergonomics and health and comfort issues in LEED certtified buildings; on the impact of ergonomic office products on comfort and health including the ergonomic design of computer tablets, sit-stand workstations; environmental design factors that impact workplace creativity; and the benefits of a proactive ergonomics program.

 - Ph.D.
 1979 - University of Sheffield

 - DEA 3510 - Human Factors: Ergonomics-Anthropometrics